arielpartners/demo/README.md

 show browser how new angular 4 application will be displayed

-## 4\.
+### 4\.
 Demonstrate "enhancing" the baseline App with DHS Common Modules

+Let's install dhs-common-module in our new `my-app`

+* Demo how postinstall prompt is working

 *commands*
 ```bash
 npm install --save-dev https://bitbucket.org/dhsit/dhs-common-module.git
 ```
-show how prompt is working

-## 5\.
+### 5\.
 Demonstrate making local changes to styles and modules/views

-Let's start from generating new app again without 4th prompt which will setup components on app module, so we can show how to manually make changes to local modules and views
+Let's start from generating new app repeating the procedure of 3, 4 but without 4th prompt which will setup components on app module, so we can show how to manually make changes to local modules and views

+* Make simple change on app.component.less and show applied effect.

-Our Demo App can guide you how to implement dhs-common-module with documentation and example.
+* Start demo app of `dhs-common-module` to introduce our documentation and example.

+* Add sidebar and kpi tile on local project following steps of demo app

 *commands*
 ```bash